bloggins/BodyOdor/3.SEH-Easy-File-Share/references.md

 Understanding SEH Overwrites:

-SANS 660 *will provide materials if repuested
+SANS 660 *will provide materials if requested